google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Setup

-In this codelab you will install the [keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation) on top of the Blockly playground and then add code to create and use a custom `Cursor` and `Marker`.
+In this codelab you will install the [keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation) on top of the Blockly sample app and then add code to create and use a custom `Cursor` and `Marker`.

 ### The application